- How hybrid mobile app development works

 - Should I go native or hybrid?

-The alternative is to develop the app separately for each platform using languages like Python, Java or Swift.
-If you are planning to launch an app for both Apple's and Google's platform you'd need to run two parallel projects with two development teams.
+The alternative is to develop the mobile app separately for each platform using languages like Python, Java, or Swift.
+If you are planning to launch an app for both Apple's and Google's platforms you'd need to run two parallel projects with two development teams.
 It has always been a problem, that's why hybrid solutions are in demand.

 The idea sounds great, but some obstacles still make going all native the right choice in many cases.
 Let's take a look at the pros and cons of the two solutions.